-I wanted to find some unbiased reviews that were not associated with the company.
+I wanted to find some unbiased comments, I don’t know any of these people.
 Here are just a few…

-Most of the reviews seems to be similar to those cycling through above.
+Most of the reviews are just like those cycling above.
 Most people who are supplementing with it are seeing noticeable results when taken in conjunction with an exercise program.
-If instead of reviews you’d like some advice, you should check out this page for tips.

 The list of places that sell it is endless.
 It seemed like I was overpaying in an amount vs. cost regard but I never looked on the web for a better deal until I started making this site.
 I incorrectly assumed that creatine (the quantity, dosage, quality, and cost) was all pretty much the same.
 They are not.